2016–17 Michigan Wolverines men's basketball team: 2016–17 recruits

 On August 7, 2014, Jon Teske, who lived in Grand Rapids, Michigan suburb of Grandville until he was 10 and his family moved to Medina, Ohio, committed to Michigan via Twitter.
 On April 16, 2015, Austin Davis of Onsted, Michigan committed to Michigan.
 On May 11, Tyus Battle committed to Michigan.
 At the time of Battle's signing, the entire set of scholarships for the class of 2016 seemed to be allocated.
 On June 19, Battle decommitted from Michigan.
 On July 28, Ibi Watson committed to Michigan from Caris LeVert's alma mater Pickerington High School Central.
-On September 9, Xavier Simpson committed to the team.
+On September 9, Zavier Simpson committed to the team.
 At the time he was ranked as the number 66 player and number 12 point guard by ESPN, number 55 and number 12 by Scout.com and number 87 player and number 44 guard by Rivals.com, making him the number 69 player and 13 point guard by 247Sports.com.
 Davis, Teske, Watson and Simpson all signed their National Letters of Intent on November 11, 2015.
 Michigan announced that sophomore Fred Wright-Jones (a team manager as a freshman and NCAA-recognized official practice player after injuries to LeVert and Albrecht) would join the team as a walk-on.

 Among the accomplishments of the recruits are Simpson earning the 2015 Ohio Associated Press Division I Player of the Year and Davis earning the 2015 Michigan Associated Press Class B Player of the Year awards as juniors as well as Simpson's 2014 Ohio Division III state championship.

 Simpson was named 2016 Ohio Mr. Basketball by the Associated Press.
 Simpson's Lima Senior High School was undefeated until losing in the OHSAA Division I championship game to Westerville South High School, finishing the season 29–1.
 Simpson also earned the Ohio Boys Basketball Gatorade Player of the Year honor.
 Michigan recruits Simpson, Ibi Watson and Jon Teske were all named to the 2015–16 Associated Press Ohio high school Division I boys basketball all-state 1st team.
 ESPN's Jeff Borzello named Simpson as one of the top 25 entering freshman in the 2016–17 class on April 6, 2016.
 Austin Davis finished second in the Mr. Basketball of Michigan voting to Michigan State commit Cassius Winston of University of Detroit Jesuit High School and Academy.
 Davis repeated as Michigan Associated Press Class B Player of the Year.